tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_029.png" />

-on the left hand side you have the tool and on the right side is the log console which gives information on what is occurings.
+on the left hand side you have the tool and on the right side is the log console which gives information on what is occuring.

-As this is the first time we running the tool, we will need to enter a process name for the migration and for this I enter “ale1” and then a new pass key which can be max of 18 characters.
+As this is the first time we are running the tool, we will need to enter a process name for the migration and for this I will enter “ale1” and then a new pass key which can be max of 18 characters.
 You will need to keep this pass key in a safe place as from here onwards you will need it to connect to the tool.

 <img title="" src="images/Selection_030.png" />